Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Practical information

-• Opening dates: from mid-December until the day before Christmas
+• Opening dates: from mid-December to the day before Christmas

 6. Les Halles Christmas Market (Canopée des Halles Christmas Village)